 - Measure the flour, baking powder and salt into a medium bowl and whisk together or sift together.
 Set aside.

-- With an electric mixer cream the butter, then add the sugar and mix on medium speed until pale and fluffy, 3 - 5 minutes.
+- With an electric mixer, mix the butter and sugar together on medium speed until pale and fluffy, 3 - 5 minutes.
 Stop halfway through mixing and scrape down the bowl.

-- Add the eggs one at time, beating after each addition.
+- Add the eggs one at time, beating slightly after each addition.

 - Reduce speed to low and add the flour mixture and milk alternately in 3 batches; starting and ending with the flour mix.